Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/303-custom-boot-menu-key.md

 **Test steps**

 1. Power on the DUT.
-1. Hold the `SETUP_MENU_KEY` to enter the UEFI Setup Menu.
+1. Hold the `BIOS_MENU_KEY` to enter the BIOS menu.

 **Expected result**

-The DUT boots into an UEFI Setup menu using the specified hotkey.
+The DUT boots into the BIOS menu after using the specified hotkey.